 Fuel, weather, and topography influence wildland fire behavior.
 Wildland fire behavior can be erratic and extreme causing firewhirls and firestorms that can endanger the lives of the firefighters trying to suppress the blaze.
-Fuel determines how much energy the fire releases, how quickly the fire spreads and how much effort is needed to contain Weather is the most variable factor. the fire.
+Fuel determines how much energy the fire releases, how quickly the fire spreads and how much effort is needed to contain the fire.
+Weather is the most variable factor.
 Temperature and humidity also affect fire behavior.
 High temperatures and low humidity encourage fire activity, while low temperatures and high humidity help retard fire behavior.
 Wind affects the speed and direction of a fire.
 Topography directs the movement of air, which can also affect fire behavior.
 When the terrain funnels air, like what happens in a canyon, it can lead to faster spreading.
 Fire can also travel up slope more quickly than it goes down.

-Wildland fire risk has increased in Alaska due to a spruce bark beetle infestation that recently occurred.
+Wildland fire risk has increased in the area due to a spruce bark beetle infestation that recently occurred.
 This infestation killed many trees, which then dry out and become highly combustible.
-Additionally, according to the State of Alaska Division of Forestry, the greatest increase in risk
+Additionally, according to the State of Alaska Division of Forestry, the greatest increase in risk associated with wildland fire in the greater Soldotna area is an uptick in urban development, which increases the risk of fires in the Wildland-Urban interface (as defined in the box, at right).